Skip to Content

 woman in a pokemon tutu halloween costume

-This easy crafting tutorial can be adapted for various widths and lengths and can be customized with any color you want.
+This easy crafting tutorial can be adapted for various widths and lengths and customized with any color you want.

 I am pleased with how the tutu turned out.
-My other homemade costumes include a transforming Pop-Up Camper, a couples’ S’more Costume.
+My other homemade costumes include a transforming Pop-Up Camper and a couples’ S’more Costume.

 Yield: 1